-The lower Cheyenne Basin will be part of the upcoming Rotating Basins Project (Rotation 3) that will occur in western South Dakota from 2024-2025.
+This basin will be part of the upcoming Rotating Basins Project (Rotation 3) that takes place in the West River of South Dakota from 2024-2025.

 Grand River Basin

 The Grand River Basin covers 4,596 square miles in northwest South Dakota and southwest North Dakota.
 This is a sparsely populated region with a population density of approximately one person per square mile.
 Agriculture is the major economic activity in the basin, but energy development is important in the region as well.